 Helen joined Horley Town Council in 2018 after nearly 14 years at Reigate & Banstead Borough Council.
 'I began my working life with British Airways at Heathrow after completing my degree in Geography so I have a bit of a fondness for maps and far-flung places.

 I like dealing with people and have spent most of my working career in a customer services environment.
 My role here gives me to chance to meet people from all walks of life.
-In additional to helping people I am also responsible for communications, producing the monthly Enewsletter, updating the website and facebook.
+In addition to helping people, I am also responsible for communications, producing the monthly Enewsletter, updating the website and Facebook.
 I've lived in Horley with my young family for quite a few years, but until working here, I didn't realise the massive amount of clubs, events and activities that are available to the people of Horley.
-I'm hoping that as a Council we can 'get the word out' to all members of the community abouts whats on locally.
+I'm hoping that as a Council we can 'get the word out' to all members of the community about what's on locally.
 I'm also responsible for ensuring the Council's compliance with safety regulations and look after the hire of football pitches, the Innes Pavilion changing rooms and the Edmonds Hall'